amv42/cowrie-sshd/INSTALL.md

 All port redirection commands are system-wide and need to be executed as root.

-Cowrie runs by default on port 2222.
+Cowrie-sshd runs by default on localhost (127.0.0.1) and port 65522.
 This can be modified in the configuration file.
-The following firewall rule will forward incoming traffic on port 22 to port 2222.
+The following firewall rule will forward incoming traffic on port 22 to port 65222 (default port for sshd-honeypot).

 ```
-$ sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222
+$ sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 65222
 ```

 Note that you should test this rule only from another host; it